FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 7. Toxicology, Safety & Exposure Considerations

 Gamma-decalactone is considered safe for use in food and fragrance applications.
-For oral exposure, it has a high margin of safety with no adverse effects reported at typical use levels.
-Dermal exposure in fragrance products is generally safe, with low potential for irritation or sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
-The risk profiles are similar across food and fragrance applications.
+For oral exposure, it has a high margin of safety with an ADI not specified due to its low toxicity.
+Dermal exposure in fragrance use is generally safe, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature